 Older media releases are available on our News page.

-Council has plans in place to support the continued delivery of services to you.
+Council has plans in place to support the continued delivery of services to you during the pandemic.
 We are constantly reviewing our plans to make sure we are prepared for any situation.

 However, as this situation unfolds we may need to change, reduce or postpone services and events at short notice.
 If this happens, we will let you know.